demisto/content/Packs/AbnormalSecurity/README.md

 ##### What does this pack do?
 The integration pack allows:
-• Retrieving email threat data using Cortex XSOAR
+• Retrieving email threat campaign data using Cortex XSOAR
 • Retrieving email anomaly cases using Cortex XSOAR

 For more information on Abnormal Security, please visit www.abnormalsecurity.com